Tag: North Carolina

 N.C.
 Attorney General Roy Cooper has been pushing for the legislation, saying it would protect children from sexual predators who target victims online.
 Cooper is co-chairman of a group of 50 state attorneys general trying to negotiate with MySpace.com on the issue.

-I have yet to hear not only how they plan on implementing this but also how they plan on enforcing it. what do they propose happens to a child that gets on without parental permission?
-Will the child be prosecuted or the parent?
+I have yet to hear not only how they plan on implementing this, but also how they plan on enforcing it.
+What do they propose happens to a child who gets on without parental permission?
+Will the child be prosecuted, or the parent?
 Will it result in jail time or fines?
 Will there be a special task force that will be in charge of making sure that all NC kids on MySpace have parental permission?
-Will this law discourage predators and pedophiles from trolling MySpace?
+Will this law discourage predators from trolling MySpace?

 • NC Attorney General brings the MySpace hate